Stop! Your Lease Extension in Sherston Could Be FREE

 If you are facing a significant premium because your lease in Sherston has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-A Sherston lease depreciates with the years remaining on the lease.
+A Sherston leasehold property depreciates with the years remaining on the lease.

-It is generally accepted that a property with more than 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 45 years unexpired, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement